This topic describes the best practice for optimizing the performance of querying internal tables in Hologres.

 - We recommend that you do not use the FLOAT type for columns in the GROUP BY clause.

-- Preferentially use VARCHAR(n) rather than CHAR(n).
+- Preferentially use the TEXT type rather than the VARCHAR(n) and CHAR(n) types.
 The value of n must be as small as possible.

 - Use consistent data types.